Choanoflagellate: Other genomes

 The single-cell amplified genomes of four uncultured marine choanoflagellates, tentatively called UC1–UC4, were sequenced in 2019.
 The genomes of UC1 and UC4 are relatively complete.

 Transcriptomes

 An EST dataset from Monosiga ovata was published in 2006.
 The major finding of this transcriptome was the choanoflagellate Hoglet domain and shed light on the role of domain shuffling in the evolution of the Hedgehog signaling pathway.
 M. ovata has at least four eukaryotic meiotic genes.

-The transcriptiome of Stephanoeca diplocostata was published in 2013.
+The transcriptome of Stephanoeca diplocostata was published in 2013.
 This first transcriptome of a loricate choanoflagellate led to the discovery of choanoflagellate silicon transporters.
 Subsequently, similar genes were identified in a second loricate species, Diaphanoeca grandis.
-Analysis of these genes found that the choanoflagellate SITs show homology to the SIT-type silicon transporters of diatoms and have evolved through horizontal gene transfer.
+Analysis of these genes found that the choanoflagellate silicon transporters show homology to the SIT-type silicon transporters of diatoms and have evolved through horizontal gene transfer.

 An additional 19 transcriptomes were published in 2018.
 A large number of gene families previously thought to be animal-only were found.